 - A valid passport.
 Usually required to be valid for at least six months into the future.
 Some countries have an agreement with the United States that allows you to enter on a current passport up to the actual date of expiration

-- A current SEVIS I-20.
+- A current I-20.
 Either a new one or a PROPERLY ENDORSED old one (travel signature on page 3).
-To request a travel endorsement on page 3 or the I-20: Complete a F-1 Document Request Form at OIP front desk and submit it with your most current I-20.
+To request a travel endorsement on page 3 or the I-20, complete a F-1 Document Request Form at OIP front desk and submit it with your most current I-20.
 Your I-20 will be signed and will be ready for pick up at OIP front desk.
 See document processing time

-- A valid F-1 visa.
-If you are visiting Canada or Mexico for less than 30 days, you can re-enter the U.S. with an expired F-1 visa as long as you keep the same I-94.
+A valid F-1 visa.
+If you are visiting Canada, Mexico, or the Adjacent Islands for less than 30 days, you can re-enter the U.S. with an expired F-1 visa.

 - Students who are on Post-completion practical training must also present an EAD and job offer letter